mralexhay/mralexhay.github.io/_posts/2020-04-04-adding-shortcuts-to-an-app-1.md

 ---
 layout: post
-title: Adding Shortcuts To An App: Part One
+title: Adding Shortcuts To An App - Part One
 description: How to add shortcut actions to an iOS app
 summary: How to add shortcut actions to an iOS app
 ---